stevencombs/retrocombs.github.io/_posts/2020/2020-07-28-unbox-tascam.md

   - operate
 ---

-I purchased another tool to add to my podcast and YouTube tool chest, the [TASCAM DR-40X audio recorder](https://amzn.to/3jIDVE9).
+I purchased another tool to add to my podcast and YouTube tool chest, the [TASCAM DR-40X audio recorder (#Ad)](https://amzn.to/3jIDVE9).
 In the short video below, I open the box, share some accessories, and attempt to turn the unit on, and record for the first time.
 Along the way, there were a few hiccups; however, after a bit of trial and error (and some instruction manual time), I was able to record samples that I include in the video.

 ## YouTube Video: _OPEN THE BOX: TASCAM DR-40X four track digital audio recorder (and an attempt at a first use)_